IDENTIFIERS

 5.3

-A1—2 to 10 centimeters (0.8 to 3.9 inches); very dark grayish brown (10YR 3/2) broken face, grayish brown (10YR 5/2) broken face, dry; ashy sandy loam; moderate coarse subangular blocky parts to moderate fine granular structure; slightly hard, very friable; low excavation difficulty; 10.0 very fine roots throughout and 3.0 fine roots throughout; 3.0 very fine low-continuity tubular and 3.0 very fine low-continuity interstitial and 3.0 fine moderate-continuity tubular and 0.1 coarse low-continuity vesicular pores; 1 percent fine distinct spherical strongly coherent cemented dark brown (10YR 3/3), moist, and yellowish brown (10YR 5/4), dry, iron-manganese concretions throughout and 5 percent fine prominent cylindrical extremely weakly coherent cemented brown (7.5YR 4/4), moist, and reddish yellow (7.5YR 6/8), dry, iron-manganese masses infused into matrix adjacent to pores; 1 percent fine distinct spherical strongly coherent cemented dark brown (10YR 3/3), moist, and yellowish brown (10YR 5/4), dry,; 1 percent by volume nonflat subrounded moderately coherent cemented 2-?-4 millimeter pumice fragments and 3 percent by volume nonflat subangular indurated 2-?-20 millimeter basalt fragments; slightly acid, pH 6.2, bromthymol blue; clear smooth boundary.
-Lab sample # 02N02361; moist when described; observed in pit, large or quarry
+A—2 to 39 centimeters (0.8 to 15.4 inches); very dark grayish brown (10YR 3/2) broken face, grayish brown (10YR 5/2) broken face, dry; ashy sandy clay loam; 56 percent sand; 25 percent clay; moderate coarse subangular blocky parts to moderate fine granular structure; slightly hard, very friable, slightly sticky, slightly plastic; low excavation difficulty; 10.0 very fine roots throughout and 3.0 fine roots throughout; 3.0 very fine low-continuity interstitial and 3.0 very fine low-continuity tubular and 3.0 fine moderate-continuity tubular pores; 1 percent fine distinct spherical strongly coherent cemented dark brown (10YR 3/3), moist, and yellowish brown (10YR 5/4), dry, iron-manganese concretions throughout and 5 percent fine prominent cylindrical extremely weakly coherent cemented brown (7.5YR 4/4), moist, and reddish yellow (7.5YR 6/8), dry, iron-manganese masses infused into matrix adjacent to pores; 1 percent fine distinct spherical strongly coherent cemented dark brown (10YR 3/3), moist, and yellowish brown (10YR 5/4), dry,; 1 percent by volume nonflat subangular moderately coherent cemented 2-10-20 millimeter pumice fragments and 1 percent by volume nonflat subangular strongly coherent cemented 2-3-5 millimeter iron-manganese nodules fragments and 2 percent by volume nonflat subangular moderately coherent cemented 2-3-5 millimeter iron-manganese nodules fragments and 3 percent by volume nonflat subangular indurated 2-40-75 millimeter volcanic, unspecified fragments; slightly acid, pH 6.2, bromthymol blue; clear wavy boundary.
+Lab sample # 02N02361, 02N02362; moist when described; observed in pit, small

-AE—39 to 59 centimeters (15.4 to 23.2 inches); dark grayish brown (10YR 4/2) broken face, brown (10YR 5/3) broken face, dry; ashy sandy loam; weak medium subangular blocky structure; moderately hard, very friable, slightly sticky, slightly plastic; moderate excavation difficulty; 10.0 very fine roots throughout and 0.5 fine roots throughout; 3.0 very fine low-continuity interstitial and 0.5 very fine low-continuity tubular and 6.0 fine moderate-continuity tubular pores; 3 percent medium prominent spherical strongly coherent cemented black (2.5Y 2.5/1), moist, and very dark grayish brown (2.5Y 3/2), dry, iron-manganese concretions throughout and 5 percent medium prominent irregular moderately coherent cemented strong brown (7.5YR 4/6), moist, and reddish yellow (7.5YR 6/8), dry, iron-manganese nodules throughout; 1 percent by volume nonflat subrounded weakly coherent cemented 2-?-4 millimeter pumice fragments and 5 percent by volume nonflat subangular indurated 2-?-20 millimeter basalt fragments and 5 percent by volume nonflat subrounded strongly coherent cemented 75-?-125 millimeter basalt fragments; slightly acid, pH 6.4, bromthymol blue; clear smooth boundary.
-Lab sample # 02N02363; wet when described; observed in pit, large or quarry
+AE—39 to 59 centimeters (15.4 to 23.2 inches); dark grayish brown (10YR 4/2) broken face, brown (10YR 5/3) broken face, dry; paragravelly ashy sandy loam; 69 percent sand; 18 percent clay; weak medium subangular blocky structure; moderately hard, very friable, slightly sticky, slightly plastic; moderate excavation difficulty; 12.0 very fine roots throughout and 0.5 fine roots throughout; 3.0 very fine low-continuity interstitial and 0.5 very fine low-continuity tubular and 6.0 fine moderate-continuity tubular pores; 3 percent medium prominent spherical strongly coherent cemented black (2.5Y 2.5/1), moist, and very dark grayish brown (2.5Y 3/2), dry, iron-manganese concretions throughout and 5 percent medium prominent irregular moderately coherent cemented strong brown (7.5YR 4/6), moist, and reddish yellow (7.5YR 6/8), dry, iron-manganese nodules throughout; 1 percent by volume nonflat subrounded moderately coherent cemented 2-10-20 millimeter pumice fragments and 3 percent by volume nonflat subrounded strongly coherent cemented 2-3-5 millimeter iron-manganese nodules fragments and 5 percent by volume nonflat subrounded moderately coherent cemented 2-3-5 millimeter iron-manganese nodules fragments and 5 percent by volume nonflat subangular indurated 2-40-75 millimeter volcanic, unspecified fragments and 5 percent by volume nonflat subangular indurated 75-130-250 millimeter volcanic, unspecified fragments; slightly acid, pH 6.4, bromthymol blue; clear smooth boundary.
+Lab sample # 02N02363; wet when described; observed in pit, small

-E—59 to 65 centimeters (23.2 to 25.6 inches); dark grayish brown (10YR 4/2) broken face, light brownish gray (10YR 6/2) broken face, dry; very gravelly ashy sandy loam; moderate medium subangular blocky structure; moderately hard, friable, slightly sticky, slightly plastic; moderate excavation difficulty; 0.5 very fine roots throughout and 0.1 fine roots throughout; 3.0 very fine low-continuity tubular pores; 20 percent coarse prominent irregular moderately coherent cemented strong brown (7.5YR 4/6), moist, and reddish yellow (7.5YR 6/8), dry, iron-manganese nodules throughout and 25 percent coarse prominent spherical strongly coherent cemented black (2.5Y 2.5/1), moist, and very dark grayish brown (2.5Y 3/2), dry, iron-manganese concretions throughout; 5 percent by volume nonflat subrounded strongly coherent cemented 75-?-125 millimeter basalt fragments and 5 percent by volume nonflat subrounded strongly coherent cemented 2-?-75 millimeter basalt fragments; neutral, pH 6.6, bromthymol blue; abrupt smooth boundary.; wet when described; observed in pit, large or quarry
+E—59 to 65 centimeters (23.2 to 25.6 inches); dark grayish brown (10YR 4/2) broken face, light brownish gray (10YR 6/2) broken face, dry; gravelly ashy sandy loam; 60 percent sand; 18 percent clay; moderate medium subangular blocky structure; moderately hard, friable, slightly sticky, slightly plastic; moderate excavation difficulty; 0.5 very fine roots throughout and 0.1 fine roots throughout; 3.0 very fine low-continuity tubular pores; 20 percent coarse prominent irregular moderately coherent cemented strong brown (7.5YR 4/6), moist, and reddish yellow (7.5YR 6/8), dry, iron-manganese nodules throughout and 25 percent coarse prominent spherical strongly coherent cemented black (2.5Y 2.5/1), moist, and very dark grayish brown (2.5Y 3/2), dry, iron-manganese concretions throughout; 4 percent by volume nonflat subrounded indurated 2-40-75 millimeter volcanic, unspecified fragments and 5 percent by volume nonflat subangular indurated 75-160-250 millimeter volcanic, unspecified fragments and 20 percent by volume nonflat subrounded moderately coherent cemented 2-4-20 millimeter iron-manganese nodules fragments and 25 percent by volume nonflat subrounded strongly coherent cemented 2-4-20 millimeter iron-manganese nodules fragments; neutral, pH 6.6, bromthymol blue; abrupt smooth boundary.; wet when described; observed in pit, small

-2Bqm—77 to 92 centimeters (30.3 to 36.2 inches); olive brown (2.5Y 4/3) broken face, yellowish brown (10YR 5/4) broken face, dry; cemented material; strong coarse platy structure; extremely hard, slightly rigid, strongly coherent by silica, nonsticky, nonplastic; extremely high excavation difficulty; 0.1 very fine roots in cracks; 3.0 very fine low-continuity tubular and 0.5 fine low-continuity interstitial pores; 5 percent fine distinct irregular strongly coherent cemented black (2.5Y 2.5/1), moist, and very dark grayish brown (10YR 3/2), dry, manganese coatings on faces of peds and 30 percent coarse distinct spherical strongly coherent cemented black (2.5Y 2.5/1), moist, and very dark grayish brown (10YR 3/2), dry, iron-manganese concretions in matrix; 80 percent fine distinct platy strongly coherent cemented brown (10YR 5/3), moist, and pink (7.5YR 7/4), dry, silica masses on faces of peds; 5 percent by volume nonflat subrounded strongly coherent cemented 2-?-30 millimeter basalt fragments; noneffervescent; neutral, pH 6.8, bromthymol blue.; moist when described; observed in pit, large or quarry
+2Bqm—77 to 92 centimeters (30.3 to 36.2 inches); olive brown (2.5Y 4/3) broken face, yellowish brown (10YR 5/4) broken face, dry; cemented material; strong thick platy structure; extremely hard, slightly rigid, strongly coherent by silica, nonsticky, nonplastic; extremely high excavation difficulty; 0.1 very fine roots in cracks; 3.0 very fine low-continuity tubular and 0.5 fine low-continuity interstitial pores; 5 percent fine distinct irregular strongly coherent cemented black (2.5Y 2.5/1), moist, and very dark grayish brown (10YR 3/2), dry, manganese coatings on faces of peds and 30 percent coarse distinct spherical strongly coherent cemented black (2.5Y 2.5/1), moist, and very dark grayish brown (10YR 3/2), dry, iron-manganese concretions in matrix; 80 percent fine distinct platy strongly coherent cemented brown (10YR 5/3), moist, and pink (7.5YR 7/4), dry, silica masses on faces of peds; 5 percent by volume nonflat subrounded strongly coherent cemented 2-?-30 millimeter basalt fragments; noneffervescent; neutral, pH 6.8, bromthymol blue.; moist when described; observed in pit, small